opensbom-generator/spdx-sbom-generator/README.md

 # SPDX Software Bill of Materials (SBOM) Generator

-### NOTE
-The CLI is under development.
-Expect breaking changes until the beta release.

 ## Overview

+[Software Package Data Exchange](https://spdx.org/tools) (SPDX) is an open standard for communicating software bill of materials (SBOM) information that supports accurate identification of software components, explicit mapping of relationships between components, and the association of security and licensing information with each component.

-A CLI named `spdx-sbom-generator,` that generates SPDX format files.
-It will understand the ecosystems of most languages, and will connect to the appropriate package management system (OR read it from a local machine) during the run time and get Document creation, Package, Relationships, and Other License information.
+The `spdx-sbom-generator` CLI generates the SPDX format files.
+These files understands the ecosystems with respect to most of the languages, and connects to the appropriate package management system (OR read it from a local machine) during the run time to get the following details:

+- Document creation
+- Package,
+- Relationships
+- Other License information.

-CLI will perform the following things:
+The  `spdx-sbom-generator `  CLI performs the following actions:
-* Automatically recognize which package management system to connect (OR read it from local machine) based on package manifest file used in the project repository i.e., package.json, pom.xml
+* Automatically recognize which package management system to connect (OR read it from local machine) based on package manifest file used in the project repository such as package.json, pom.xml.
-* Display ecosystem name i.e npm and project manifest file i.e package.json
+* Display ecosystem name in the form of npm and project manifest file which is package.json.
-* Output format: .spdx .spdx.json, .spdx.rdf (https://spdx.github.io/spdx-spec/1-rationale/#17-format-requirements)
+* Output format: .spdx .spdx.json, .spdx.rdf ([SPDX Format Requirements](https://spdx.github.io/spdx-spec/1-rationale/#17-format-requirements))
 - Ecosystem to support: .NET, Python, Java-Maven, Java-Gradle, Golang, Rust, Node.js, Ruby, PHP, and Elixir

+***Note***: The `spdx-sbom-generator` CLI is under development.
+You may expect some breakages and stability issues with the current release.
+A stable version is under development and will be available to the open source community in the  upcoming beta release.

-## Available command options
+## Available command Options
 Run help:
 ```BASH
 ./spdx-sbom-generator -h